Anomalous Underscreening in the Restricted Primitive Model

-To this end, we assign a connectivity shell of diameter $d>\sigma$ to all particles in our simulation and consider two particles connected if their respective connectivity shells overlap.
-The clusters detected in this way generally comprise approximately the same number of positive and negative charges so that their collective contribution to screening is supposedly negligible compared to free ions.
-With increasing Bjerrum length the fraction of free ions decreases.
-We now assume that only free particles that are not part of a cluster contribute to screening and split the number density $\rho_{\textrm{s}}$ of all ions into free and bound parts, $\rho_{\textrm{s}}=\rho_{\textrm{f}}+\rho_{\textrm{b}}$.
-Assuming Debye screening, the expected decay length is simply the Debye length for the reduced density $\rho_{\textrm{f}}$, $\lambda^{\textrm{MD,f}}=1/\sqrt{8\pi\lambda_{\textrm{B}}\rho_{\textrm{f}}}$.
-In panels (b)-(d) of \cref{fig:decay}, the decay lengths resulting from this cluster analysis are displayed for different connectivity shell diameters $d=1.5\sigma,2\sigma,3\sigma$.
-At low concentrations in (b) and (c) the decay length is insensitive to the choice of connectivity diameter $d$ which is a necessary condition for a meaningful trend as $d$ itself has no physical footing.
-At higher concentrations in (d) the choice of the connectivity diameter matters rendering the method inapplicable.
-A better definition of free and bound ions might follow from machine-learning local structures \cite{jones_jcp154_2021,jones_arxiv_2022}.
-Our cluster analysis predicts anomalous underscreening in panels (b) and (c) of \cref{fig:decay} very similar to the direct extraction of decay lengths from simulation.
-The steepness of the ascent is slightly underestimated but its onset almost coincides.
-Curiously, the cluster analysis also shows anomalous underscreening in \cref{fig:decay}(d) which, with an adequate choice of connectivity diameter, even matches the experimentally measured decay lengths.
-This finding supports the hypothesis that anomalous underscreening is also present at high concentrations in our MD simulations, but its signal is too small to be distinguished from noise \cite{ourSI}.
+We now assume that only free particles contribute to screening and split the number density $\rho_{\textrm{s}}$ of all ions into free and bound parts, $\rho_{\textrm{s}}=\rho_{\textrm{f}}+\rho_{\textrm{b}}$.
+Assuming only the free ions cause Debye screening, the expected decay length is simply the Debye length for the reduced density $\rho_{\textrm{f}}$, $\lambda^{\textrm{MD,f}}=1/\sqrt{8\pi\lambda_{\textrm{B}}\rho_{\textrm{f}}}$.
+In \cref{fig:cluster-decay}(a), the decay lengths resulting from this cluster analysis on the same simulation data that led to the results of \cref{fig:decay} are displayed for different connectivity shell diameters $d=1.5\sigma,2\sigma,3\sigma$ alongside the directly measured decay length $\lambda_2$ from \cref{fig:decay}.
+Our cluster analysis predicts anomalous underscreening very similar to the direct extraction of decay lengths from simulation in \cref{fig:decay}.
+It even predicts anomalous underscreening for data points $(c,\lambda_{\mathrm{B}})$ where we could not use the direct fitting method due to insufficient numerical resolution.
+The cluster analysis also shows anomalous underscreening in \cref{fig:cluster-decay}(b) for the same parameter pairs $(c,\lambda_{\mathrm{B}})$ as used in the experiments of \cite{smith_jpcl7_2016}.
+With an adequate choice of connectivity diameter, this prediction even matches the experimentally measured decay lengths.
+However, while the predicted decay length is rather insensitive to the choice of connectivity diameter $d$ at low concentrations, which is a necessary condition for a meaningful trend as $d$ itself has no physical footing, at higher concentrations the choice of the connectivity diameter matters, rendering the method inapplicable.
+A better definition of free and bound ions might be facilitated by machine-learned local structures \cite{jones_jcp154_2021,jones_arxiv_2022}.
+Nevertheless, our cluster analysis supports the hypothesis that anomalous underscreening is also present at high concentrations in our MD simulations, but its signal is too small to be distinguished from noise \cite{Note1}.